 (Image Source: Microsoft Stories)

-This is perfect to study because it goes a counterintuitive route; rather than producing listicles and ‘how-to’ articles about technology (as a typical tech business might), Microsoft developed a strategy that truly resonates with its customers, striking an emotional connection and differentiating itself from the competition.
+This is perfect to study because it goes a counterintuitive route; rather than producing listicles and ‘how-to’ articles about technology (as a typical tech business might), Microsoft developed a content marketing strategy that truly resonates with its customers, striking an emotional connection and differentiating itself from the competition.

 GoPro has an amazing YouTube channel and an Instagram account to go with it.